 In July, Emma Watson’s global book club, Our Shared Shelf (counting more than 200 000 members on Goodreads.com), is reading Rupi Kaur’s much acclaimed, controversial, Amazon and New York Times bestseller Milk and Honey.

 This is how the Harry Potter franchise’s actress and feminist icon introduced the book and Kaur’s poems’ appeal: “They are immediate, visceral and not easily digested.
-I loathe to say Rupi has made poetry ‘accessible’ because while this is the truth (Rupi’s poems and illustrations fit well into those famously square shaped Instagram frames), there is nothing easy or accessible about what Rupi chooses to talk about.”
+I am loath to say Rupi has made poetry ‘accessible’ because while this is the truth (Rupi’s poems and illustrations fit well into those famously square shaped Instagram frames), there is nothing easy or accessible about what Rupi chooses to talk about.”

 As Watson hints social media, notably Instagram is the form that allowed today’s poets to easily share their work and find the suitable and loyal following for their poems.
 Kaur and fellow trending poets r.h.
 Sin, Amanda Lovelace, Atticus, Nayirrah Waheed, and R.M.
 Drake all started their writing careers on social media and self-published their first volume of poetry.